YexuanXiao/corehost/README.md

 - The signal path handles terminal-side control notifications, such as close, resize, and control events, and maps them into the Windows console behavior expected by attached processes.

 ### Design

-In addition to debugging facilities, corehost **does not use any mutable global variables**.
-All immutable global variables are **initialized within the main function**, and **no singletons, including magic statics**, are used.
-All state is **passed through function parameters** and is modularized as much as possible, making corehost very easy to understand and debug, whether for humans or for AI.

 The main data path uses a **synchronous I/O** model and is intentionally almost **single-threaded**.
 One main loop reads a ConDrv request, lets the router update console state or prepare a pending read, flushes VT output when needed, and returns the completion result to ConDrv.
 Terminal input is also serviced from that same loop during idle or pending-read phases, so ordinary keyboard input, terminal replies, console output, and most API state transitions are serialized through **one state machine**.
 This **avoids the need for locks** around most console state.
 A request is either completed immediately, completed by the next ConDrv read cycle, or held pending until terminal input supplies the missing data.